scottyinternet/momentum/resources/design-document.md

 _This is where we work backwards from the customer and define what our customers would like to do (and why).
 You may also include use cases for yourselves (as developers), or for the organization providing the product to customers._

-As a User of Momentum, I want to:
-- U0.
-Login
 - U1.
-View Summary of All Goals possibly with their current status
+As a User of Momentum, I want to view summary of all goals with their current status
 - U2.
-Create New Goal from main page
-  - Customizable in following ways:
-    - Goal Name
-    - Time Period - rolling number of days that we are factoring in.
-      - Example: 7 days
-    - Target
-      - Example: 150 minutes, 5 times, etc.
-    - Unit of Measurement associated with "Target"
-      - Minutes , Hours , Miles , Kilometers, , Times (as in, I studied 3 times this week), Units (for custom edge cases)
+As a User of Momentum, I want to create new goal from Home Page specifying goalName, timePeriod, target, unit
 - U3.
-View Goal in Details by clicking on summary link.
-Details Include:
-  - Status
-    - ex: "In Momentum", "Building Momentum", "No Momentum", "Losing Momentum"
-  - Sub Status
-    - ex: "hit 30 minutes by tomorrow to stay in momentum"
-  - Goal Target  150
-  - Current Sum of entry data  140
-  - Current Sum Related to Target (ex: -10, +50)?
-  - Output of days that apply to our rolling period with entries for those days
+As a User of Momentum, I want to view goal details by clicking on summary link
 - U4.
-Create Entry that applies to Goal from Goal Detail Page
+As a User of Momentum, I want to create an entry that applies to goal from goal detail page
 - U5.
-Delete Event from Goal Detail Page
+As a User of Momentum, I want to delete event from goal detail page
 - U6.
-Delete Goal from Main Page
+As a User of Momentum, I want to modify goal from Home Page to update time period and/or target.
 - U7.
-Modify Goal from Main Page
-  - This allows user to update time period and target
+As a User of Momentum, I want to delete goal from Home Page

 ## 4. Project Scope